-Figure 21 shows the initial RPSL dictionary.
-It has seven rpattributes: pref to assign local preference to the routes accepted; med to assign a value to the MULTI_EXIT_DISCRIMINATOR BGP attribute; dpa to assign a value to the DPA BGP attribute; aspath to prepend a value to the AS_PATH BGP attribute; community to assign a value to or to check the value of the community BGP attribute; next-hop to assign next hop routers to static routes; and cost to assign a cost to static routes.
-The dictionary defines two types: community_elm and community_list. community_elm type is either a 4-byte unsigned integer, or one of the keywords no_export or no_advertise (defined in [7]), or a list of two 2-byte unsigned integers in which case the two integers are concatenated to form a 4-byte integer.
-(The last form is often used in the Internet to partition the community number space.
-A provider uses its AS number as the first two bytes, and assigns a semantics of its choice to the last two bytes.)
+Figure 27 shows the initial RPSL dictionary.
+It has seven rp-attributes: pref to assign local preference to the routes accepted; med to assign a value to the MULTI\EXIT\DISCRIMINATOR BGP attribute; dpa to assign a value to the DPA BGP attribute; aspath to prepend a value to the AS\PATH BGP attribute; community to assign a value to or to check the value of the community BGP attribute; next-hop to assign next hop routers to static routes; and cost to assign a cost to static routes.
+The dictionary defines two types: community\elm and community\list. community\elm type is either a 4-byte unsigned integer, or one of the keywords internet, no\export or no\advertise (defined in [9]).
+An integer can be specified using two 2-byte protocol: MOSPF integers seperated by ":" to partition the community number space so that a provider can use its AS number as the first two bytes, and assigns a semantics of its choice to the last two bytes.

-The initial dictionary (Figure 21) defines only options for the Border Gateway Protocol: asno and flap_damp.
+The initial dictionary (Figure 27) defines only options for the Border Gateway Protocol: asno and flap\damp.
 The mandatory asno option is the AS number of the peer router.
-The optional flap_damp option instructs the router to damp route flaps[19] when importing routes from the peer router.
+The optional flap\damp option instructs the router to damp route flaps [21] when importing routes from the peer router.